ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *For example for recovery purposes.*

 #### **[CR6]<[O1]**
-Extension of control of identifiers to 3rd parties in a BPI MUST be an explicit, informed decision by the Principal Owner of such identifier.
+Extension of control of identifiers to 3rd parties in a BPI MUST be an explicit, informed decision by the Principal Owner of such identifiers.

 #### **[R35]**
 Private keys MUST be stored and/or transmitted securely.